Vega Equity is now Xumane

 • Therefore, the founders have each experienced an 8.33% dilution in their ownership

-How to calculate Equity Dilution?
+How to Calculate Share Dilution?

 There are many ways to calculate equity dilution based on the input parameters provided.
 Let’s discuss one of the ways (which was used in the calculator above too).
 We’ll touch up upon another way at the end.
 Before we go into the calculations here are three golden numbers needed: